ExitValue.ai

 What Is Your Packaging Business Worth?

-Rigid packaging (bottles, cans, containers), flexible packaging (films, pouches), and specialty packaging businesses typically sell for 5-8x EBITDA at the SMB level and 7-11x at mid-market.
+Rigid packaging (bottles, cans, containers), flexible packaging (films, pouches), and specialty packaging businesses typically sell for platform-tier earnings multiples at the SMB level and 7-11x at mid-market.
 PE platform money and the sustainability transition are reshaping multiples.

 225